mycroftwilde/Portainer_Templates/README.md

 ### Network

-#### X. Configuration:
+#### Network Configuration:

-  1. Configuring Open-Wrt as a Wireless AP for a PfSense Network, with Smart Switch and Vlans:
+  X. Configuring Open-Wrt as a Wireless AP for a PfSense Network, with Smart Switch and Vlans:

   Rough Instructions can be [Found Here](https://github.com/mycroftwilde/portainer_templates/tree/master/TableOfContents/openwrt/apconfig), and will be rewritten at a later time